 -

 In Google Search Console, add the new domain as a property and verify.
-Use Domain property + TXT record so SSL/HTTP/www variants are all covered.
+Use a Domain property + DNS TXT record so HTTPS/HTTP/www/non-www variants are all covered by one property.

 -

 On the OLD property, use the “Change of address” tool.
-Settings → Change of address → Update site → pick the new property.
-Google waits for the tool to confirm 301s are live.
+Settings → Change of address → pick the verified new property.
+Google then prioritizes crawling and indexing the new site and forwards site-level signals for 180 days (per Search Console Help, as of June 2026).
+The tool checks that your 301s are live before it lets you submit, so configure redirects in step 3 first.

 -

 Submit the new sitemap, resubmit the old one.
 Both via Search Console → Sitemaps.
+Resubmitting the old sitemap triggers Google to recrawl the old URLs and see the redirects sooner.
 Update

 robots.txton the new domain to reference the new sitemap: